ucsb-cs32/s21/_lab/lab01.md

 We will only work with some of this data this quarter.
 For today, we will only work with the data related to the age and education level of each county's population.

+Unlike the code in Lab00, we want to start encapsulating our data into classes....

 Step by Step
 ============